Applications Open March 2014

 “Through IFP’s Emerging Storytellers program, I met one of my film’s producers, my casting director, and a lead actor.
 But more importantly, it provided our fledgling creative team its first sense of industry validation.
 We knew we had a project worth seeing through, but didn’t know what type of help or interest we could expect from the industry side.
 Getting into IFP was a major confidence booster.”

-The most selective of IFP’s Independent Film Week Project Forum programs, Emerging Storytellers is the premiere US talent pool for new voices on the independent scene.
-The program introduces emerging storytellers to producers, executives, and agents who can help take their projects – and careers – to the next level.
-This is done through professional script and pitching consultations and one-to-one meetings, networking and screening opportunities, as well as access to top festival programmers and innovators on the independent scene at the Filmmaker Conference.
+The most selective of IFP’s Independent Film Week Project Forum programs, RBC’s Emerging Storytellers is the premiere US talent pool for new voices on the independent scene.
+The program introduces writers and writer/directors to producers, executives, and agents who can help take their projects – and careers – to the next level.
+This is done through doezens of one-on-one meetings, professional script and pitching consultations, networking opportunities, educational panels at the Filmmaker Conference, and access to top festival programmers.

-Up to twenty-five projects will be selected.
-Priority is given to material with little to no prior industry exposure (contests, competitions, festivals or script programs, or circulation among the traditional agent/development pools) and all projects must have been written after September 2012.
+Up to twenty projects will be selected.
+Priority is given to material with little to no prior industry exposure (contests, competitions, festivals or script programs, or circulation among the traditional agent/development pools) and all projects must have been written after September 2013.
 Projects and participants are selected on artistic merit and previous marketplace exposure.

 Who Can Apply